 Most people think they are just paying for the gallons of water used when in fact, only a portion of what you pay covers the actual water consumed, and even that includes the chemicals and power to treat and deliver it.
 The majority of your bill pays for a vast infrastructure of pipes, pumps, treatment plants, and storage facilities.
 Behind all of that are the people who work hard every day, 24/7/365 to make sure your water is clean, safe, and reliably delivered to your taps.

 Our region continues to grow with 55,000 more residents moving into our service annually.
 As a result, our population is expected to double in the next 40 years.
 That means that we have to plan ahead to acquire new sources of water, build the facilities to treat and store that water, and develop the capacity to connect that water source to our system and distribute it to our cities.
-Construction is nearly complete on the Bois d’Arc Lake which will be a critical new source of water for residents and businesses in all the North Texas communities served by the District.
+Our newest water supply, Bois d’Arc Lake, is a critical new source of water for residents and businesses in all the North Texas communities served by the District.

 Learn more about our water system.